-It's that time of year again where things seem to be waking up from the doldrums of Winter...the grass is greening up, pollen is falling everywhere and even an occasional snake shows up...not to mention snake-oil salesmen (kidding, kind of).
-With the weather warming up, there is an urge to get back into the field and to get outside and do the part of farming that everyone loves.
+It's that time of year again where planting prep is on the brain.
+Soon, things will be waking up from the doldrums of Winter...the grass will be greening up, pollen will be falling everywhere and even an occasional snake will show up...not to mention snake-oil salesmen (kidding, kind of).
+When the weather warms up, there will be an urge to get back into the field and to get outside and do the part of farming that everyone loves.

-For almost every farmer, the idea of Spring is one of hope and excitement with the opportunity to get back outside and resume stewarding the land which they've been entrusted to.
+For almost every farmer, the idea of Spring is one of hope and excitement with the opportunity to get back outside and resume stewarding the land which they've been entrusted.

 For the seasoned farmer, warm weather is a signal that means it's time to get back into the fields.
 Our minds shift from focusing on long terms goals and business planning, to work that's left to be done to get our equipment field ready.
 Often times however, when focusing on the details of our spring planting operation, we fail to put the proper focus or time on what could arguably be called the most important decision that you make each year...what varieties of each crop to plant in each field.
 I know, I know, if the planter isn't fully setup and ready to go next week when there's moisture and the soil temperature is perfect, then it won't matter what variety you plant.
 I hear you.

 - On Clemson's Pee Dee Dry-Land Corn OVT's, the difference between the top performing variety and the mean of those tested was 34 bushels, or using $4 corn, $136/ acre.